Keepers Of Our Republic

 - and, most importantly, the civic Every-man's-land between our political trenches deserves our primary allegiance, because that’s where E Pluribus Unum happens.

 Hopefully, this Declaration will be viewed with as unprejudiced and unpartisan an eye as the reader can manage.
 Citizens can sometimes find it difficult to tolerate the views of their fellow citizens, just as individuals can find it difficult to accept parts of their own nature.
-In both cases, though, this is exactly what healthy self-governance requires.
+In both cases, though, the ability to do this is exactly what healthy self-governance requires.

 E Pluribus Unum